How to Plant and Maintain a Wildflower Meadow

 - Selecting the planting site.
 When thinking about where to locate your wildflower meadow, consider starting with a section of your lawn that has been difficult to mow or that seems poorly suited to grass.
 Another option is to convert an overgrown flower bed.
 A sunny site is usually best.
 Most wildflower meadow seed mixes contain sun-loving varieties that require five to eight hours of direct light each day.
 Well drained soil is preferred, but if you have a problem site with overly wet or extremely dry soil, you just need to select seed varieties that are particularly suited to those conditions.

 - Eliminating annual weeds.
 Do not plant wildflower seeds immediately after preparing the soil.
 Tilling the soil usually brings weed seeds to the surface, where they will germinate.
 Wait two weeks or so after tilling, then go over the ground again with the tiller or a hoe, to expose the roots of newly sprouted weeds.
-A second application of Roundup or a similar herbicide is also an option at this point.
+A second application herbicide is also an option at this point.

 - Sowing the seed.
 Before seeding, mix the seed in a pail with fine-grade builder's sand, which will help ensure even coverage.
 Use four parts sand to one part seed.
 Broadcast one-half of the seed/sand mix using a handheld broadcast seeder, or by hand, using an even, sweeping motion.
 Then walk across the seedbed at right angles to the path you took before, sowing the other half of the seed.
 Sow seed rather thickly; this will help the wildflowers out-compete weeds and grasses.